The Need For Reform

 Condemnations of same-sex relationships have created a crushing burden of shame in countless LGBTQ Christians’ lives, fostering alienation from God, the church, and family.
 According to a landmark 2009 study, when families reject their LGBTQ children, their children are 8.4 times more likely to attempt suicide, 5.9 times more likely to have high levels of depression, and 3.4 times more likely to use illegal drugs than LGBTQ children who have supportive families.

 A 2018 study found that, while religiosity helped to protect against suicidal thoughts and suicide attempts among heterosexual youth, it was associated with significantly higher rates of suicidal thoughts and suicide attempts among gay, lesbian, and questioning youth.
-Suicide rates are highest among transgender people; 41% of transgender adults in the United States have attempted suicide in their lifetime, compared to only 1.6% of the overall population.

 For LGBTQ youth who are rejected by their family: